UMM-CSci/senior-seminar/resources/seniorsemresources.md

 You can keep your annotated bibliography in a notebook or a text file on your computer, or you can use things like web-based bookmarking tools.
-[This example] (https://wiki.umn.edu/UmmCSciSeniorSeminar/BillyVistosAnnotatedBibliography) [show](http://del.icio.us/bvisto) how a student used a bookmarking site to store and annotate his bibliography entries, and then used an RSS feed to auto-generate his annotated bibliography page here on the wiki.
+[This example shows](http://del.icio.us/bvisto) how a student used a bookmarking site to store and annotate his bibliography entries.
 ###Writing

 ["How to get your article rejected" by Martin Hagger](howtogetyourarticlerejected.pdf) is a nice article humorously outlining a number of common